-Pre-requisite(s):
+Pre-requisite(s): A "C-" or higher in FIRE101

 This capstone course is designed to assist the fire fighting student to synthesize prior knowledge gained in the fire fighting curriculum.
-This course also provides the student information regarding the current status of fire fighting.This course is also designed to meet specific learning needs of students in their final semester of course study.
+This course also provides the student information regarding the current status of fire fighting.
+This course is also designed to meet specific learning needs of students in their final semester of course study.
 There are independent study projects focusing on learning opportunities not otherwise offered in our college curriculum.
 Among the choices offered to the student, they may design projects within this course to target their own learning needs.
 The student must seek prior approval of an instructor willing to serve as faculty sponsor.
 The student then initiates a proposal describing specific learning outcomes and an evaluation process for the projects.
 Final grading in the course also depends on the student successfully preparing a comprehensive report and presenting to the sponsoring organization and/or peers.

-FIRE289 FIRE SERVICE INTERNSHIP
+FIRE298 FIRE SERVICE INTERNSHIP

-Pre-requisite(s): EMT-B Registry, third semester standing
+Pre-requisite(s): Declared Fire & Emergency Service Student

-The student will report for duty with a combat shift of firefighters in an approved uniform with proper personal protective equipment.
-The student will be assigned to a firefighter mentor who will demonstrate the duties of a firefighter during real working shifts.
-The student will participate in all activities that the firefighters would be expected to perform during normal working days including physical training, equipment inspections and maintenance, station cleanup, drills, training, fire inspections, and emergency response.
-The student will not be allowed to perform any offensive firefighting duties that would require entering an IDLH atmosphere.
-The student will not be allowed to drive the host fire department's apparatus.
+This course enhances classroom learning with a real life work experience at a Fire & Emergency Services organization.
+The student will report for duty in an approved uniform with proper personal perotective equipment.
+The student will participate in all activities that the firefighters would be expected to perform including equipment inspections and maintenance, station cleanup, drill, training, fire inspections, and emerency response.
+The Internship does not include entering any IDLH atmosphere or driving the host organizations's apparatus.
+The approved proposal will have signatures of the student, Fire & Emergency Services Faculty, and sponsoring orgainzation leadership.